jesseopdenbrouw/riscv-rv32/sw/i2c1tmp102/README.md

 # I2C -- read temperature from TMP102

-This program reads raw temperature data from an TMP102 digital temperature sensor on the I2C1 bus.
+This program reads raw temperature data from a TMP102 digital temperature sensor on the I2C1 bus.
 Address is 0x48.
 If slave is found, the temperature high and low bytes are read and printed on the terminal.
 Conversion